SalominaErasmus/Python-Mini-Projects/README.md

 The game keeps track of wins for both the player and the computer.
 The player can type "Q" to quit the game.

+3. Adventure Game
+A text-based adventure game where your choices determine the outcome.

+How It Works:

+The player is presented with various choices that lead to different paths and outcomes.
+The game has multiple endings based on the player's decisions.

 Getting Started
 Prerequisites
 Python 3.x installed on your computer.